 Then something funny happened… after all the blood tests, CAT scans, MRI’s, DaT Scans, muscle biopsies and ultrasounds, after all the neurologists, pulmonologists, rheumatologists and physical therapists, after all the quiet waiting rooms with out- dated magazines, after the online support groups, after all the nervous hours scouring WebMD.com and even after a visit to the nexus of the medical universe- The National Institute of Health… I didn’t die.

-In fact, after two years of physical and emotional beatings, I began treatment for the Sarcoidosis, read then watched Silver Linings Playbook and am unashamed to admit I’m doing well.
+In fact, after two years of physical and emotional beatings, I began treatment for the Sarcoidosis, read, then watched Silver Linings Playbook and am unashamed to announce I’m doing well.